 Connecting to Twilio

-Twilio SendGrid is not included.
-SendGrid is a Twilio subsidiary that is billed separately and is not in scope for this connection.
+Twilio SendGrid is billed separately and is not included in this connection.

 Step 1: Copy your Account SID